Jdoggames4/Astra-Vale-SMP/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See [`(https://github.com/Jdoggames4/Astra-Vale-SMP/blob/main/LICENSE)`](LICENSE) for details.

 ---